-5.3 Riogen

 Description of Assets

 Overview

-Enron is developing a 1,000 MW gas-fired combined cycle generation plant of which 500 MW (“Riogen I”) was recently awarded Emergency Plant status by the Federal Government.
-The project will be located approximately 60 miles northwest of the center of the city of Rio de Janeiro, Brazil, just inside the municipality of Seropedico (population 60,000).
+Enron is developing a 1,000 MW gas-fired combined cycle generation plant of which 500 MW (“Riogen I”) was recently awarded Emergency Plant status by the Brazilian Government.
+The Riogen project will be located approximately 60 miles northwest of the center of the city of Rio de Janeiro, Brazil, just inside the municipality of Seropedico (population 60,000).
 The total cost of the project is estimated to be US$650 million.

 Physical Assets